qhuongng/kabekanji/README.md

 ### `radicals.json`

 This file maps the 214 Kangxi radical numbers to `{char, sinovi, english, ja_reading}`.
 It's loaded once by the wallpaper renderer at startup to look up the Sino-Vietnamese name of each kanji's radical.

+### `multi_sinovi.json`

+To correct the programmatically generated sinovi mentioned above, this file is included and it contains my corrected pronunciations, so you can run `scripts/bake_multi_sinovi.py` to override `kanji.json` with the corrections if you choose to regenerate `kanji.json` and `radicals.json` for some reason.
+But if the input decks have been updated with new vocab or format then who knows what might happen...

 ## Future plans